Pinsk: First World War and Polish–Soviet War

-Pinsk was occupied by the German Empire on 15 September 1915, during the First World War.
-After the German defeat, Pinsk became the subject of dispute between the Belarusian People's Republic and the Ukrainian People's Republic, both short-lived.
-Pinsk was taken by the advancing Red Army on 25 January 1919, during the Soviet westward offensive of 1918–19.
-It was retaken by Polish troops on 5 March 1919 during the Polish–Soviet War but was retaken by the Red Army on 23 July 1920 and finally retaken by the Polish on 26 September 1920.
-Pińsk became part of the reborn Poland in 1920 when the Polish-Soviet War ended with the Peace of Riga, signed in March 1921.
+During World War I, in 1915, Russian authorities abandoned the city escaping from advancing German forces.
+Pinsk was occupied by the German Empire on 15 September 1915.
+After the German defeat, Pinsk became the subject of dispute between the Belarusian People's Republic and the Ukrainian People's Republic, both short-lived states.
+Pinsk was taken by the advancing Red Army on 25 January 1919, during the Soviet westward offensive of 1918–1919.
+It was retaken by Polish troops on 5 March 1919 during the Polish–Soviet War, but was retaken by the Red Army on 23 July 1920 and finally retaken by the Polish on 26 September 1920.
+Pińsk formally became part of the Second Polish Republic when the Polish–Soviet War ended when the Peace of Riga was signed in March 1921.

-Like many other cities in Eastern Europe, Pinsk had a significant Jewish population before World War II.
-According to the Russian census of 1897, out of the total number of 28,400 inhabitants, Jews were approximately 74% of the population (21,100 persons), making it one of the most Jewish cities under tsarist rule.
-During the Polish-Soviet War, 35 Jewish civilians from Pinsk were executed by the Polish Army in April 1919 after being accused of collaborating with Russian Bolsheviks.
+During the Polish–Soviet War, 35 Jewish civilians from Pinsk were executed by the Polish Army in April 1919 after being accused of collaborating with the Bolsheviks.
 The incident, known as the Pinsk massacre, created a diplomatic crisis noted at the Versailles Conference.